vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.1/README.md

 With the release of VMware Cloud Foundation 9 the name of the VMware Hypervisor was changed from ESXi back to ESX.
 Documents such as this, which use information that span a range of release versions, may use the names ESXi and ESX interchangeably, or refer to the hypervisor solely as ESX for simplicity.
 Unless you are running VMware vSphere 4.1, please consider both ESXi and ESX to be the same, and use the product version to determine applicability to your environment.

-If you are running VMware ESX 4.1, or any version which has passed the End of General Support deadline, please know that Broadcom has resources available to assist you in migrating smoothly to the latest version.
-The upgrade process has become quite smooth in recent years, and where there is not a direct path from one version to another, Cross-vCenter vMotion may be able to help.
+If you are running VMware ESX 4.1, or any version which has passed the End of General Support deadline, please know that Broadcom has resources available to assist you in migrating to the latest version.
+Where there is no direct upgrade path between versions, Cross-vCenter vMotion can move workloads to a new environment.

 Beyond ESX there are additional naming changes you will likely note, such as all names prefaced with VMware Aria changing to VCF Operations.
 VCF Operations for Logs has also become simply "VCF Log Management."

 ## VMware Appliances and Management Services

 VMware appliances, such as the vCenter Appliance (VCSA), are tested and qualified in known configurations.
 Altering the configuration of appliances may affect support.
 Avoid upgrading the appliance virtual hardware versions except under the guidance of VMware Global Support Services.
-That said, the upgrade process to VMware Cloud Foundation 9.1 will update the VCSA to VM hardware version 17 (and if not, you can do it, too).
+The upgrade to VMware Cloud Foundation 9.1 updates the VCSA to VM hardware version 17; if the upgrade does not, you can update the hardware version manually.

 The VMware Cloud Foundation Management Services (VCFMS) virtual machines and containers are a new structure in VCF 9.1, and pre-hardened.
 They are not meant to be altered, as they are deployed and managed automatically by VCF itself.
 Components deployed into the VCFMS do not have traditional configurable management surfaces (VAMI) and are largely meant to be invisible, configured through the VCF Operations Global Settings.